-31 December 2023: including profits for 2023 and pro rata temporis accrual of interest on the AT1 bond since no payout of profits for 2023 will be made in 2024.
-Regulatory indicators as at 31 December 2023 refer to the entire Group including Aareon.

-31 December 2024: including profits for 2024 less a proposed dividend and including pro rata temporis accrual of interest on the AT1 bond.
+- 31 December 2023: including profits for 2023 and pro rata temporis accrual of interest on the AT1 bond, since there was no distribution of the 2023 annual profit in 2024.
+Regulatory indicators as at 31 December 2023 refer to the entire Aareal Bank Group including Aareon. - 31 December 2024: including annual results for 2024 less a dividend (which has already been distributed) and including pro rata temporis accrual of interest on the AT1 bond. - 31 March 2025 (provisional; the submission deadline for the regulatory report was postponed to 30 June 2025): including interim results for 2025 less a proposed dividend and including pro rata temporis accrual of interest on the AT1 bond.
+The CET1 ratio, as shown in Aareal Bank's regulatory report as at 31 March 2025, amounts to 19.9%, reflecting the fact that, on that date, the Bank had not yet submitted an application for inclusion of profits to the ECB.

-The SREP recommendations concerning the NPL inventory and the ECB's NPL guidelines for the regulatory capital of new NPLs and an additional voluntary and preventive capital deduction for regulatory uncertainties from ECB tests were taken into account.
+The SREP recommendations concerning the NPL inventory were taken into account, as well as the ECB's NPL guidelines for regulatory capital requirements for new NPLs and an additional voluntary and preventive capital deduction for regulatory uncertainties from ECB tests."